Skip to content

 Minoxidil was first developed as a medication for ulcers in the 1960s by the pharmaceutical firm Upjohn, but it didn’t prove successful in the trials.

 Out of these trials, however, came an unexpected result.
-Minoxidil was a potent vasodilator, which refers to a substance or medication that dilates blood vessels and makes it easy for blood to flow through veins.
+Minoxidil is a potent vasodilator, which refers to a substance or medication that dilates blood vessels and makes it easy for blood to flow through veins.

-The U.S. Food and Drug Administration (FDA) approved the use of minoxidil in 1979, as oral tablets with the brand name “Loniten” to treat high blood pressure.
+The U.S. Food and Drug Administration (FDA) approved the use of Minoxidil in 1979 as oral tablets with the brand name “Loniten” to treat high blood pressure.

-Later, an associate professor at the University of Colorado School of Medicine, Dr. Charles Chidsey, conducted a number of studies using minoxidil which revealed hair growth as a side-effect.
+Later, an associate professor at the University of Colorado School of Medicine, Dr. Charles Chidsey, conducted a number of studies using Minoxidil, which revealed hair growth as a side effect.
 He informed Dr. Guinter Kahn, who practiced dermatology at the time, of the results.

-After the publishing of these results, dermatologists started prescribing Loniten to hair loss patients, off-label.
+After the publishing of these results, dermatologists started prescribing Loniten to hair loss patients off-label.

-And in 1988, FDA approved Upjohn’s Rogaine as a medication to treat hair loss and pattern baldness.
+And in 1988, the FDA approved Upjohn’s Rogaine as a medication to treat hair loss and pattern baldness.

 Fun Fact